Ankush2107/Introduction-to-Node/readme.md

 `Library is intended to do one very simple task for you and multiple libraries can together form a framework.`

-### But, What is node?
+### But, What is node?(This defination is from official documentation)[https://nodejs.org/en]

-Node is a runtime environment for JavaScript.
+Node.js is a free, open-source, cross-platform JavaScript runtime environment that lets developers create servers, web apps, command line tools and scripts.

 ### Story behind Node
 - Runtime provides a lot of features for JavaScript to execute.
 So, around 2009 there was a person `Ryan Dahl` launched the solution what he did was he prepared a new runtime called `Node` and took the part of JavaScript and added it to the node environment you use it on the terminals it means JavaScript can directly interact with our Operating System.